Brotherbond/maxibuy.co/README.md

 composer install && ./vendor/bin/sail up -d

-## To send notification from publisher on a seperate terminal
+## To send notification from publisher on a separate terminal

 php artisan queue:work